-- Bears Are Bad News: Averted with Thornton as all he ever does is sleep and lounge on the beach while drinking martinis.
+- Beary Funny: All Thornton ever does is sleep and lounge on the beach while drinking martinis.

 - Breaking the Fourth Wall: The characters are well aware that they are in a comic strip and sometime refer to the passage of time in numbers of panels.

 - Once, Sherman tries to tag along on a trip Hawthorne is taking because "the readers expect it."
-Hawthorne replies, "Ha!
-What have the readers ever done for me?"
+Hawthorne replies, "The READERS?
+What have they ever done for ME?"

 - Sherman also once referred to himself as a cartoon character, specifically "A roly-poly cartoon shark suitable for plush toys!"